MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainerType.md

 ## DESCRIPTION

 This cmdlet deletes only the trial container type in the tenant.
 To delete a container type in trial status, you must remove all containers of the container type first, including from the deleted container collection.
-To remove containers, refer to Consuming Tenant Admin.
-Once all the containers are deleted, trial containertype can be deleted using the PowerShell cmdlet.
+To remove containers, refer to [Remove-SPOContainer](sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContainer.md).
+Once all the containers are deleted, trial container type can be deleted using this cmdlet.
 You must be a SharePoint Embedded Administrator to run this cmdlet.

 ## EXAMPLES